 Microsoft began establishing deep roots in Hong Kong in 1991.
 Through constant innovation in technologies and in growing our partner ecosystem locally, we help Hong Kong people and businesses realize their potential, and advance the competitiveness of the city.
 Our commitment to our responsibility as a corporate citizen is demonstrated through our Unlimited Potential program.
 This program takes a three-pronged approach – improving education, fostering innovation and creating jobs and opportunities – towards building a knowledge economy where everyone has equal access to technology and opportunities.
 Our ultimate goal is to contribute to sustaining Hong Kong’s economic development, meet its long-term education objectives and enhance social harmony by narrowing the gap between the rich and the poor.
 Microsoft is committed to working closely with businesses, communities and governments to meet these goals.

-Microsoft now supports over 2,600 software and services vendors in Hong Kong.
+Microsoft now supports over 2,700 software and services vendors in Hong Kong.
 This Microsoft-centric partner ecosystem generates around 54,000 jobs, constituting more than 43% of local IT employment.
-Every HK$1 of Microsoft revenue translates into HK$16.32 in revenue for our partners in the ecosystem.
+Every HK$1 of Microsoft revenue translates into HK$10 in service revenue for our partners in the ecosystem.

 Strong Focus on Research and Innovation